Brighton-Le-Sands, New South Wales: Landmarks

-Culture
+Culture & memorabilia

+Among other things of enduring interest, the Lydham Hall Historic House & Museum on the heights behind nearby Rockdale conserves some interesting artefacts related to B-le-S. There is, for example, the Bravery award certificate made to English-born WW I veteran Sydney Owen, who on 24 January 1940 went to the rescue of 13-year old Maxwell Farrin when he was attacked by a shark while swimming at North Brighton.
+Unfortunately the boy died of wounds sustained.
+Visitors to B-le-S should know that sharks frequent the waters of Botany Bay & the Georges & Cooks Rivers.

+The old house, which was once the childhood home of writer Christina Stead, commands superb views over the historic bay.
+It is operated by the St George Historical Society.

 Entertainment

-Brighton Le Sands is a popular location for multicultural cuisine and night-time entertainment.
-The area has been dubbed 'Little Greece by the Bay' for its many Greek cafés, restaurants and businesses, including on the beach side of The Grand Parade, overlooking the sand and the boardwalk.
+Since its inception Brighton Le Sands has been a popular location for beach-goers & pleasure-seekers.
+Multicultural cuisine and night-time entertainment have taken over from the historical drawcards that were the baths, the roller skating rink & the cinema, to mention only three of the former attractions.
+Since the late 1970s the area has been dubbed 'Little Greece by the Bay' for its many Greek cafés, restaurants and businesses, one of which, on the beach side of the Grand Parade, occupies what were once the dressings sheds of the muncipal baths, overlooking the sand and the boardwalk.

 It was the centre of celebrations after Greece won the Euro 2004 Football (soccer) Cup.
 Bay Street was also closed at night and a large screen erected during the Athens 2004 Summer Olympics, however this proved less popular and was not repeated for future sporting events.